iamkanishka/Jasmine-Karma_testing/Readme.md

 3. Build the Calculator Program UI and Capture the input Value from the TextBox - Jasmine Testing.
 4. Extract numbers and Operator from calculator input with split and match string methods.
 5. Calculate the result using switch case and update the result in the DOM.
+6. Improving Errors for the Calculator and Update the error message in the DOM.
+Jasmine testing.